cloudhotspot/freeradius-dev/README.md

  ## Introduction

- This repository contains a Dockerfile that is used to build the following Docker images:
+ This repository contains a Dockerfile that is used to build the FreeRADIUS for development purposes:

- * cloudhotspot/freeradius:3.0.8 - version 3.0.8 with default compilation options
- * cloudhotspot/freeradius:3.0.8-dev - version 3.0.8 with a number of additional extra modules including `rlm_rest` and `rlm_redis` (see below)

 ## Configuring your Own Image